Creating symmetric YASTN tensors#

 • device (str) – Device on which the tensor should be initialized.
 Overrides attribute default_device specified in configuration.

 • D (Optional[list]) – (alternative) List of corresponding bond dimensions.
-Default is D=().
+The default is D=().

 Note